tedneward/Azgaarnoth/Creatures/Genies.md

 >- **Languages** Terran
 >- **Challenge** 11
 >___
->***Earth Glide.***.
-The dao can burrow through nonmagical, unworked earth and stone.
+>***Earth Glide.*** The dao can burrow through nonmagical, unworked earth and stone.
 While doing so, the dao doesn't disturb the material it moves through.
 >
->***Elemental Demise.***.
-If the dao dies, its body disintegrates into crystalline powder, leaving behind only equipment the dao was wearing or carrying.
+>***Elemental Demise.*** If the dao dies, its body disintegrates into crystalline powder, leaving behind only equipment the dao was wearing or carrying.
 >
->***Innate Spellcasting.***.
-The dao's innate spellcasting ability is Charisma (spell save DC 14, +6 to hit with spell attacks).
+>***Innate Spellcasting.*** The dao's innate spellcasting ability is Charisma (spell save DC 14, +6 to hit with spell attacks).
 It can innately cast the following spells, requiring no material components:
 >
 >At will: detect evil and good, detect magic, stone shape
 >